VadimBim/thesis-template-typst/thesis.typ

 The Particle-in-Cell method (PIC) is the most widely used numerical approach to simulating laser-plasma phenomena because of its conceptual simplicity (the implementation is quite cumbersome) and its ability to capture the detailed spectra of accelerated particles.

 In this section, we will briefly introduce the method by following chapter 6.9 of @Gibbon2022.
 Essentially, these codes solve the self-consistent Vlasov-Maxwell equations (@Vlasov-eq + Maxwell).
 Solving this system numerically for real particles is not feasible, and because of this, we are reducing the dynamics of real particles to $N_("mp")$ #emph("macroparticles").
 This approximation is valid because our system exhibits collective behavior.
-Each macro-particle can be thought of as a "brick" of the distribution function (see @vlasov-bricks):
+Each macro-particle can be thought of as a "brick" of the distribution function (see @vlasov-bricks), or a collection of physical particles:

 $ f (vb(r), vb(p), t) := sum_i^(N_"mp") S_i (vb(r) - vb(r)_i (t)) delta (vb(p)- vb(p)_i (t)). $ <discrete-dist-function>